 - The duties imposed by Section 75 and Section 49A require more than the avoidance of discrimination.
 They require a public authority to seriously consider how it can promote equality of opportunity, good relations, positive attitudes towards disabled people and their participation in public life.
 The Guidance document by the Equality Commission contains additional information.

-*The Department of Education, the Education and Library Boards, CCMS and successor bodies such as the Education and Skills Authority are obliged to comply with Section 75 of the NI Act 1998, as they are designated public authorities.
+*The Department of Education, the Education Authority, CCMS and successor bodies are obliged to comply with Section 75 of the NI Act 1998, as they are designated public authorities.
 This imposes a statutory obligation on a designated public authority in carrying out its functions to have due regard to the need to promote equality of opportunity between persons across nine equality grounds.
 A designated public authority must also have regard to the desirability of promoting good relations between persons across these groups.

 The Race Relations (NI) Order 1997 outlaws discrimination on the grounds of colour, race, nationality or ethnic or national origin.
 The Irish traveller community is specifically identified as a racial group which is protected against unlawful racial discrimination.
 It is also unlawful to discriminate in the fields of employment, education, the disposal and management of premises, and the provision of goods, facilities and services.
 Segregation on racial grounds constitutes discrimination.